mauroservienti/milestone.github.io/_posts/2019-03-06-viewmodel-composition-show-me-the-code.md

   * Creates and empty `ViewModel`
   * Calls all the interested handlers `Handle` implementations

-Thinking about a Product one possible implementation, eg. for *Marketing*, could be:
+Thinking about a Product, one possible implementation, eg. for *Marketing*, could be:

 ```csharp
 class MarketingProductDetailsGetHandler : IHandleRequests